Cranmer's Substack

 As a lawyer, I have spent the last 25 years with my head buried in the minutiae of contracts, oblivious to everything save for family and the superficiality of current events.
 I don’t know why but the time feels right to raise my gaze from the papers on my desk and take a closer look at the challenges that New Zealand faces.

-Although I’m a political conservative I have never spent much time trying to categorise my political leanings in any great detail - maybe I’m a Red Tory or a reluctant conservative in the manner described by Kingsley Amis, I really don’t know:
+Although I’m a political conservative I’ve never spent much time trying to categorise my political leanings in any great detail - maybe I’m a Red Tory or a reluctant conservative of the type described by Kingsley Amis, I really don’t know:

 Growing older, I have lost the need to be political, which means, in this country, the need to be Left.
 I am driven into grudging toleration of the Conservative Party because it is the party of non-politics, of resistance to politics.

-With that aim, I will endeavour to publish an article several times a week and will welcome comments and suggestions whether from the like-minded or those on the other side of the debate.
-Whilst I do have some axes to grind, I am here to learn in a collaborative and fun environment, not to preach.
+Whilst I do have some axes to grind, I am here to learn in a collaborative and enjoyable environment, not to preach.

-Many lawyers are failed writers, so I apologise in advance if you occasionally feel like you’re reading a contract or legal memo.
+Many lawyers are failed writers, so I apologise in advance if you occasionally feel like you’re reading a contract or legal opinion.
 Hopefully my writing will also improve!

 Why subscribe?

-My articles have been republished by The Spectator Australia and a number of blogs including Bassett, Brash and Hide, The Common Room, Plain Sight and Point of Order.
+My articles have been republished by The Spectator and a number of popular blogs.

 If you click through from your email you will be automatically logged in.
 If you come to the website separately, you can log in through the Home or About pages.